Listed are some frequently asked questions. To view WCPS’ complete policies regarding busing please visit our website at:

-Q - How do I get my child on the bus?
+Q - How do I register my child for busing?

-A - You must register your child for busing.
-Because a child is registered for school does not mean they are registered for busing.
-To register your child go to the WCPS website and click on Busing and then on the Online Busing Form.
+A - Registering your child for school does not register your child for busing.
+To register your child for busing, go to the WCPS website and click on the “Departments” tab, followed by “Transportation”, and select “Apply for Busing”.

-If you live in town you will be asked for your complete civic or street address.
-If you live in the country you must provide both the full legal land description and the full 911 address also referred to as your blue sign address, including the Township or Range Road.
-Failure to provide full and accurate information will delay the registration process.
+If you live in town you will be asked for your complete civic or street address, plus mailing address.
+If you live in the country you must provide both the full legal land description and the full blue sign (911) address, including the Township or Range Road.

 Q - How will I know if my child is approved for busing?

-A - When you click submit on the application you will receive an automated e-mail saying that the application has been received.
-If you are applying for a new school year, after your application has been downloaded and processed you will receive an e-mail from Transportation Services indicating if your application has been accepted or denied—depending on when you register this could take until mid-summer.
-If you are applying during the school year for the current year, you will get a phone call from the Transportation Department or a bus driver with the bus stop location and time information.
+A - When you submit the application you will receive an automated email indicating your application has been received.
+After your application has been processed, you will receive an email from Transportation Services indicating whether your application has been accepted or denied.
+Depending on when you register, this could take until mid-to-late August.
+Registrations are processed in the order they are received.

 Q - I live in town, how do I pay for busing?

-A - When your child is approved for busing you will get an e-mail.
-The e-mail will contain instructions for payment and a link to our online fee system.
-A payment plan arrangement or full payment is expected prior to your child being granted access to a bus.
-The current online fee system payment types can be in the form of Visa or MasterCard.
-No cheques accepted.
-The payment plan or installment plan option is available only to those who sign up for it prior to September 30th.
-A family rate is also available for families with more than two children.
+A - When your child is approved for busing you will get an email.
+The email will contain instructions for payment and a link to the Rycor online payment system.
+A payment plan arrangement, or full payment, is expected prior to your child being granted access to the bus.
+The payment plan option is available only to those parents who register early and for a limited time only.
+A family rate is available for those with three (3) or more children in one family, from one household.
+All fees are paid online.

 Q - Who needs to register for busing?